LeeTaeHyun94/leetaehyun94.github.io/pages/2_about.md

 ### 1. Education

-- 2013.03 ~ 2020.02 : bachelor's degree in Computer Information Engineering (The Catholic University of Korea)
+- 2013.03 ~ 2020.02 : Bachelor's degree in Computer Information Engineering (The Catholic University of Korea)

 ### 2. Career